pysathq/pysat/README.rst

    Core-Guided MaxSAT Solving.
 System Description*.
 JSAT 2015. vol. 9, pp. 129-134.

-The examples can also be accessed as a subpackage of PySAT:
+The examples are installed with PySAT as a subpackage and, thus, they can be accessed internally in Python:

 .. code:: python